Safe Routes to School

 Safe Routes to School is part of a national movement targeting improved safety and active transportation choices for families and communities.
 The mission of the local City / Palo Alto Unified School District (PAUSD) / Parent-Teacher Association Safe Routes to School (PTA SRTS) community partnership is to reduce risk to students en route to and from school, and to encourage more families to choose healthy, active, sustainable alternatives to driving solo more often.
 The Five-Year Work Plan outlines program goals and strategies for achieving them.
 Activity/program completion is dependent on program funding and capacity and may be subject to change as demand dictates.
 To learn more check out our 2019-2020 Safe Routes to School Annual Report is now available.
 Also, be sure to check out our Student School Commute FAQs(PDF, 164KB).
 Our general resources are listed below:

-COVID-19 Transportation Specific Resources and Activities
+Pandemic-Specific Transportation Safety Resources and Activities

 PAUSD Safe Routes to School Curriculum Life Skills Activities